 - As highlighted by the same site, the station itself had a similar problem: the interior sets and the exterior model are designed to completely different scales; the exterior is well over twice the size the interior implies.

 - Star Trek: The Next Generation was notorious for changing the apparent and/or relative size of ships from episode to episode.
-This was primarily because of two things: First, they actually had two models of the ship built, which were different sizes (and shapes) and they reused stock footage like mad.
-Second, because of the motion control done ships were composited together anyway, so they were free to scale them as much as they felt they could get away with.
-The other problem is that there are no reference points in space.
+This was primarily because of two things: first, they actually had two models of the ship built, which were different sizes (and shapes) and they reused stock footage like mad; and second, because of the motion control done ships were composited together anyway, so they were free to scale them as much as they felt they could get away with.
+Another problem is that there are no reference points in space.
 As a result Klingon ships of the exact same type ranged from a few times larger than shuttles to a few times larger than the Enterprise itself (though they're canonically half its size) depending on where they were relative to the camera.

 - The opening titles to Star Trek: Voyager include a sequence where Voyager is seen reflected off a gas giant's rings.
 The Voyager would need to be several thousand kilometers in length for this to occur.
 Even if it wasn't a gas giant, it would need to be much, much larger than its canonical length.